The minimally extended Varying Speed of Light (meVSL): Geodesics

 \section{Geodesics}

-Now, we extend meVSL model in the curved spacetime.
-In GR, the notion of a "straight line" to curved spacetime is generalized as a geodesic.This means that a freely moving or falling particle always follows a geodesic.
-In this section, we investigate both the geodesic equation and the geodesic deviation equation in meVSL model.
+Now, we extend the meVSL model in the curved spacetime.
+A geodesic is a generalized idea of a ``straight line" in curved spacetime in GR.
+It is the shortest path that a physical object follows when moving freely, given by the metric of the given spacetime.
+It means that a freely moving or falling particle always follows a geodesic.
+In this section, we investigate both the geodesic equation and the geodesic deviation equation in the meVSL model.